 First things first, you don't want to confuse your reader.
 So, before starting the writing process, prepare a style guide to lay down the editorial guidelines for jargon and grammar.

-You can also work with technical writers if nobody in your team is available to document these processes.
+You can also work with technical writers to identify best practices and save time for your internal teams.
 Align them with the subject matter experts to produce laser-focused and accurate documentation.

 Once the overall process is ready, use a documentation tool like Scribe auto-generate a step-by-step guide.
 Scribe will follow and document your process for you, including instructions and screenshots.
 Then you can edit text and edit images to create the ultimate runbook.